A Unified Learning-based Optimization Framework for 0-1 Mixed Problems in Wireless Networks: Extensions to Non-convex Scenarios

 Besides the non-convexity in the objective function discussed in Section \uppercase\expandafter{\romannumeral 4}.
 A, let us discuss how to extend the proposed solution to problems with non-convex constraints.
 Let \(\hat{g}_l(\boldsymbol{x,y})_{l\in\mathcal{L}}\) be the non-convex constraints, which typically lead to a feasible region non-convex.
 The non-convexity of feasible region makes it harder to search for the global optimum.
 Three potential ways could be introduced to extend our proposed solution to this case: convex hull \cite{convexhull}, Lagrangian dual method \cite{L_nonconvex_constrants}, and/or arc consistency judgment \cite{arc_consistency}.

 The convex hull approach transforms the non-convex feasible region into a convex hull using relaxation techniques, enabling efficient convex optimization \cite{convexhull}.
 The convex hull retains optimality but compromises feasibility.
 The Lagrangian dual method handles coupling non-convex constraints by decomposing them into independent subproblems, which are easier to handle independently \cite{L_nonconvex_constrants}.
-The arc consistency method reduces the search space by ensuring constraints between variables are satisfied, iteratively removing inconsistent values to simplify the problem and manage non-convexity \cite{arc_consistency}.
+The arc consistency method reduces the search space by enforcing constraints between variables.
+It works by iteratively removing inconsistent values from the variables domains \cite{arc_consistency}.
+This process simplifies the problem and helps manage non-convexity.

 By applying these three methods individually or in combination, our approach can be extended to problems with non-convex constraints.
 As shown in Alg. \ref{alg:3}, the constraints, which are difficult to approximate convexly, could be ignored during solving the relaxed problem, making feasible region convex.
 Then, consider arc consistency in RL when initial state values, setting the values of the states do not satisfy arc consistency to -1.